-Residents withdrawing from the College are required to submit a Request to Terminate Residence Life and Housing License form to the Residence Life and Housing office at the earliest possible date.
+Residents withdrawing from the College are required to submit a Release from Housing License to the Residence Life and Housing office at the earliest possible date.
 The form must be signed by the student and must include the student's identification number and the date on which the withdrawal becomes effective.
 Residents who withdraw from the College during an academic semester must vacate the residential facility and remove all personal belongings from the premises no later than 11:59 pm of the date on which termination of this license becomes effective.

-In the event a resident withdraws or is academically disqualified from the College after the fall semester and before the beginning of the spring semester, the resident must officially terminate residency, remove all personal belongings from their assigned room and officially check-out of the residential community by the deadline given; such deadline will likely be before the date of re-opening of the residential facilities for the spring semester, which is published on the College Calendar.
+In the event a resident withdraws or is academically disqualified from the College after the fall semester and before the beginning of the spring semester, the resident must officially request to be released from their housing license, remove all personal belongings from their assigned room and officially check-out of the residential community by the deadline given; such deadline will likely be before the date of re-opening of the residential facilities for the spring semester, which is published on the College Calendar.